amirz-dev/nft-dash-vue/README.md

 # NFT Dashboard

-A simple dashboard project modeled on a dribbble site design written using Vue.js.
+A simple dashboard project modeled on a shot in dribbble written using Vue.js.
 [Preview](https://nft-dash-vue.vercel.app/)

 ## Lessons Learned